On the combination of graph data for assessing thin-file borrowers' creditworthiness: Experimental Design and Methodology

-Combining the node information from Section \ref{sec:nodedata} and the network data from Section \ref{sec:networkdata} make it possible to generate a set of new characteristics through a feature extraction process.
+Combining the node information from Section \ref{sec:nodedata} and the network data from Section \ref{sec:networkdata} makes it possible to generate a set of new characteristics through a feature extraction process.
 The sets of characteristics generated are detailed below:

-\begin{itemize} \item \textbf{[NodeStats] Node Statistics:} collects node centrality statistics, namely, its Degree, Degree Centrality, number of Triads, PageRank Score, Authority and Hub score given by the Hits Algorithm \citep{Kleinberg-1999}, and an indicator of whether the node is an articulation point.
+\begin{itemize} \item \textbf{[NodeStats] Node Statistics:} This dataset collects node centrality statistics, namely, its degree, degree centrality, number of triads, PageRank score, authority and hub score given by the Hits algorithm \citep{Kleinberg-1999}, and an indicator of whether the node is an articulation point.

-\item \textbf{[EgoNet] EgoNetwork Agreggation:} In this dataset, each node is characterized by the information of other nodes connected to it (Ego network).
-We refer the dataset as \textbf{EgoNet Aggregation Features} when we apply some aggregation function to the characteristics of the nodes included in the Ego Network.
-Specifically, we apply the mean and SD in this study as in \citet{Nargesian2017,Roa2021eswa} for each attribute in the \textbf{NodeStats} dataset.
-Figure \ref{fig:netExample} shows how this process would be within the network; the colored black node corresponds to the target node, and the colored gray nodes belong to its Ego Network.
-Computing the EgoNet Aggregation Features assume that each connection in the EgoNet has the same importance.
-However, connections in Ego networks can be weighted.
-For this reason, we compute the \textbf{EgoNet Weighted Aggregation Features} where the features of the neighboring nodes are weighted according to a measure of the relationship intensity measured by weighted average and SD of the \textbf{NodeStats} attributes. .
+\item \textbf{[EgoNet] EgoNetwork Agreggation:} In this dataset, each node is characterized by the information of other nodes connected to it (ego network).
+We refer to the dataset as \textbf{egoNet aggregation features} when we apply some aggregation function to the characteristics of the nodes included in the ego network.
+Specifically, for each attribute in the \textbf{NodeStats} feature set we apply the mean and SD in this study as in \citet{Nargesian2017,Roa2021eswa}.
+Figure \ref{fig:netExample} shows how this process would be within the network; the black node corresponds to the target node, and the gray nodes belong to its Ego Network.
+Computing the egoNet aggregation features assumes that each connection in the ego network has the same importance; however, connections in ego networks can be weighted.
+For this reason, we compute the \textbf{egoNet weighted aggregation features} where the features of the neighboring nodes are weighted according to a measure of the relationship intensity measured by the weighted average and SD of the \textbf{NodeStats} attributes.